Frits Zernike

-Frits Zernike (/nl/; 16 July 1888 – 10 March 1966) was a Dutch physicist who received the Nobel Prize in Physics in 1953 for his invention of the phase-contrast microscope.
+Frederik "Frits" Zernike (/nl/; 16 July 1888 – 10 March 1966) was a Dutch physicist who received the Nobel Prize in Physics in 1953 for his invention of the phase-contrast microscope.

 Early life and education

-Frederick "Frits" Zernike was born on 16 July 1888 in Amsterdam, Netherlands to Carl Friedrich August Zernike and Antje Dieperink.
+Frederik Zernike was born on 16 July 1888 in Amsterdam, the second son of Carl Frederik August Zernike and Antje Dieperink.
 Both parents were teachers of mathematics, and he especially shared his father's passion for physics.
-In 1905 he enrolled at the University of Amsterdam, studying chemistry (his major), mathematics and physics.
+In 1905, he enrolled at the University of Amsterdam, studying chemistry (his major), mathematics, and physics.
+He received his B.Sc. in Chemistry in 1912 and his Ph.D. in Physics in 1915.

 Academic career

-In 1912, he was awarded a prize for his work on opalescence in gases.
-In 1913, he became assistant to Jacobus Kapteyn at the astronomical laboratory of Groningen University.
+In 1912, Zernike was awarded a prize for his doctoral work on opalescence in gases.
+In 1913, he became assistant to Jacobus Kapteyn in the astronomical laboratory at the University of Groningen.
 In 1914, Zernike and Leonard Ornstein were jointly responsible for the derivation of the Ornstein–Zernike equation in critical-point theory.
-In 1915, he became lector in theoretical mechanics and mathematical physics at the same university and in 1920 he was promoted to professor of mathematical physics.
+In 1915, he became lector in theoretical mechanics and mathematical physics at the same university and in 1920 he was promoted to Professor of Mathematical Physics.

 In 1930, Zernike was conducting research into spectral lines when he discovered that the so-called ghost lines that occur to the left and right of each primary line in spectra created by means of a diffraction grating, have their phase shifted from that of the primary line by 90 degrees.
 It was at a Physical and Medical Congress in Wageningen in 1933, that Zernike first described his phase contrast technique in microscopy.
 He extended his method to test the figure of concave mirrors.
 His discovery lay at the base of the first phase contrast microscope, built during World War II.
+The phase-contrast microscope became particularly important in biology because it made colorless, transparent living cells visible without staining them.

 He also made another contribution in the field of optics, relating to the efficient description of the imaging defects or aberrations of optical imaging systems like microscopes and telescopes.
 The representation of aberrations was originally based on the theory developed by Ludwig Seidel in the middle of the nineteenth century.
 Seidel's representation was based on power series expansions and did not allow a clear separation between various types and orders of aberrations.
 Zernike's orthogonal circle polynomials provided a solution to the long-standing problem of the optimum 'balancing' of the various aberrations of an optical instrument.
 Since the 1960s, Zernike's circle polynomials are widely used in optical design, optical metrology and image analysis.

 Zernike's work helped awaken interest in coherence theory, the study of partially coherent light sources.
 In 1938 he published a simpler derivation of Van Cittert's 1934 theorem on the coherence of radiation from distant sources, now known as the Van Cittert–Zernike theorem.